teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

-After normalizing the data to a standard deviation of 1 and a mean of 0, the pixel intensity distribution looks like this:
+The data distribution sfter normalizing the data to a standard deviation of 1 and a mean of 0 is presented in Figure 4.

 ---